 Main Article Content

-Our purpose was to develop and characterize a protein drug delivery system in agarose-glucan complex.
-The complex was produced by sonicating the mixture of agarose-glucan components and a protein in liquid paraffin with Sonics Vibracell Processor adapted from method of Nuo Wang et all 1997.
-We used etanercept, an anti-tumor necrosis factor-alpha (TNF-α) as a model protein drug, which was encapsulated successfully into agarose-glucan complex system.
-This protein can neutralize the TNF-α, a pro-inflammatory cytokines that plays a pivotal role in regulating the inflammatory response in rheumatoid arthritis (RA) and well known as mediator worsening RA pathogenesis.
-The agarose-glucan complex we made possessed a range of sizes from 30 to 150 nm, dissolving well within a range of pH buffer from 5.2 to 6.2, an average protein encapsulated efficiency up to 70%, and protein release efficiency of 50% after 24 hours.
-This research is the base for developing nanogel-size targeted drug delivery in RA treatment.
+Abstract: This research aims to develop and characterize a protein drug delivery system in agarose-glucan complex.
+The complex was produced by sonicating the mixture of agarose-glucan components and a protein in liquid paraffin with Sonics Vibracell Processor adapted from the method of Nuo Wang et all 1997.
+Etanercept, an anti-tumor necrosis factor-alpha (anti-TNF-α), was used as a model protein drug which was successfully encapsulated into agarose-glucan complex system.
+This protein can neutralize the TNF-α, a pro-inflammatory cytokine that plays a pivotal role in regulating the inflammatory response in rheumatoid arthritis (RA) and is well-known as mediator worsening RA pathogenesis.
+The prepared agarose-glucan complex possesses a range of sizes, from 30 to 150 nm, dissolves well within the range of pH buffer from 5.2 to 6.2 with an average protein encapsulating efficiency up to 74.4%, and can release up to 50% of protein after 40.3 hours.
+This research is the basis for developing nanogel-sized targeted drug delivery in RA treatment.

 Keywords: Agarose gel, agarose microspheres, glucan, emulsification cooling, rheumatoid arthritis.

 N. Wang and X.S.
 Wu, Preparation and Characterization of Agarose Hydrogel Nanoparticles for Protein and Peptide Drug Delivery.
 Pharmaceutical Development and Technology 2(2) (1997) 135-142.